-Veeam Backup & Replication performs a heartbeat test for VMs that have Hyper-V Integration Services installed.
-If Hyper-V Integration Services are not installed, the VM will be started but tests will not be performed.
+Veeam Backup & Replication performs a heartbeat test for machines that have Hyper-V Integration Services installed.
+If Hyper-V Integration Services are not installed, the machine will be started but tests will not be performed.

-When you select a VM role, Veeam Backup & Replication automatically assigns a predefined script that must be run to verify applications inside the VM.
-If you want to verify a VM that has some other role not listed on the Role tab, do the following:
+When you select a machine role, Veeam Backup & Replication automatically assigns a predefined script that must be run to verify applications inside the machine.
+If you want to verify a machine that has some other role not listed in the Role tab, do the following:

 - Click the Test Scripts tab.